 Upon the recommendation of the administration, the board may, in response to an identified case of bullying, decide to transfer a student found to have engaged in bullying to another classroom at the campus.
 In consultation with the student's parent, the student may also be transferred to another campus in the district.
-The parent of a student who has been determined by the district to be a victim of bullying may request that his or her child be transferred to another classroom or campus within the district.
-[Also see Safety Transfers/Assignments on page 13.]
+The parent of a student who has been determined by the district to be a victim of bullying may request that the student be transferred to another classroom or campus within the district.
+[See Safety Transfers/Assignments on page 18.]